ISTANBUL BLOG: Turkey awakes to inflation at 115%

 Turkey’s Erdogan administration statisticians on the morning of February 3 announced that the country’s consumer price index (CPI) inflation officially reached 49% in January, the highest level recorded since the 53% posted in April 2002.
-As if that was not shocking enough, ENAG—an inflation research group led by Istanbul academics that is proving a thorn in the side of officials with its alternative inflation calculations—was soon on the scene asserting that the inflation had actually climbed to 115% y/y.
+As if that was not shocking enough, ENAG—an inflation research group led by Istanbul academics that is proving a thorn in the side of officials with its alternative inflation calculations—was soon on the scene asserting that inflation had actually climbed to 115% y/y.

 Surveys have shown that Turks have little faith in the official inflation data, thus ENAG’s interventions don’t go unnoticed at the Turkish Statistical Institute (TUIK, or TurkStat), which is attempting to have the research group shut down with a court action that alleges ENAG is tarring TUIK’s reputation.
 Last month, the two organisations were also at odds when, on January 3, end-2021 inflation was released at 36% y/y by TUIK but calculated at 83% y/y by ENAG.